 Commands Description

 SETUP Causes the server to allocate resources for a stream

 and start an RTSP session

 PLAY Tells the server to start sending data

 RECORD Records data

 PAUSE Temporarily halts a stream without freeing server re-

 sources

 TEARDOWN Frees resources associated with the stream.
 The

 RTSP session ceases to exist on the server

-STAT RVMQ
+a dedianted must

-RTSP uses 544 as s dedicated port.
+ISP uses 544 as s dedicated port.